On this page:

 AIHW 2020.
 National Drug Strategy Household Survey 2019.
 Drug statistics series no. 32.
 Cat. no. PHE 270.
 Canberra: AIHW.
 Viewed 16 July 2020.

-BITRE (Bureau of Infrastructure, Transport and Regional Economics) 2020.
-Road trauma Australia 2019 statistical summary.
-Canberra: BITRE.
+BITRE (Bureau of Infrastructure, Transport and Regional Economics) 2022.
+Road trauma Australia 2021 statistical summary.
+Canberra: BITRE, accessed 31 October 2022.

 Coomber K, Mayshak R, Liknaitzky P, Curtis A, Walker A, Hyder S & Miller P 2019.
 The role of illicit drug use in family and domestic violence in Australia.
 Journal of Interpersonal Violence.
 Viewed 14 April 2020.